 If you live in a old cottage, your home is likely to be filled with nooks and crannies that run the risk of becoming dusty, dead space.
 Instead, use these spaces to slot in a small cupboard or place a tall dresser behind a door.
 If part of your kitchen is fitted, you can even paint your freestanding furniture to match, or leave it bare to create a rustic contrast.

-Storage doesn’t have to mean cupboards.
-You spend money on pots and pans, so why not have them on display?
+Kitchen storage doesn’t have to mean cupboards.
+You spend money on pots and pans, so why not have them on display,?
 Create a rustic-style farmhouse kitchen by storing them on wooden tables with extra shelving underneath, or hang them in attractive displays on wall hooks.
 This will save on space, and your pots and pans will be closer to hand when you’re cooking.

 An old butcher’s block is the ideal item of furniture for a freestanding kitchen with a rustic or industrial feel.
 Butchers’ blocks can stand as an island in the middle of the room, or create another worktop or preparation area when pushed up against the wall.
 Paired with a couple of tall bar stools, they can even be used as a smart little breakfast table.